Biology Research Opportunities

 How to Setup Your Research

 Undergraduate researchers will then prepare a research proposal under the guidance of their PI.
-Research proposals should conform to the standard set out in the UG Research Proposal Guidelines.
+Research proposals should conform to the standard set out in the Undergraduate Research Proposal Guidelines [pdf].
 Please consult the PDF for a full description.
 In brief, proposals will contain Learning Goals, specific Expectations, Outcomes, and Assessments, and a detailed description of the project.
-Additionally, students must fill out the Independent Study/Tutorial Authorization form.
+Additionally, students must fill out the Independent Study/Tutorial Authorization Form [pdf].
 Four copies of the proposal and the I/T Authorization Form should be submitted to the PI for a signature.
 The PI will then submit the paperwork to the department chairperson no later than 1 week before the date specified by the Registrar as the last day to add a 3 credit Independent Study/Internship (see the Academic Calendar).

 Students should consult with their academic advisors regarding course loads while conducting research.
 For each research credit hour, 3 hours of laboratory or field time per week is required.
 Thus, a 3 credit BIOL498 commitment entails 9 hours per week of work in the lab or field.
 Because of this time commitment, the department strongly recommends that students take a maximum of 15 total credit hours (including the research) when conducting research.

 Identifying Potential Research

 Our faculty cover a wide range of fields within biology, and are excited to work with students in their research programs.
 On each faculty member's profile you will find a brief overview of their area of expertise and a more in-depth description of the ongoing projects.
 Some faculty have identified projects for which they are seeking a student collaborator.
 However, you should seek out your major interests first while keeping a second and third choice in mind.
 Talk to your classmates about their research experiences as well.